lndaquino/ecommerce-checkout-microservice-architecture/README.md

 &nbsp;

 ### How to run
-Initialize docker and run "docker-compose up -d" in project root directory At each folder there is a go file.
-Just enter in each folder and run "go run filename.go" &nbsp;
+Initialize docker and run "docker-compose up -d" in project root directory.
+At each folder there is a go file.
+Just enter in each folder and run "go run filename.go".
+&nbsp;

 At checkout you just need to fill de Credit Card Number (Número), Cupom and click Comprar button to purchase